mfem/mfem/config/githooks/README.md

                                https://mfem.org

-This directory contains git hooks, scripts that can be used to improve your development experience in MFEM:
+This directory contains recommended git hooks, which are scripts that can be used to improve your development experience with MFEM:

 ### The hooks

 * `pre-commit` is a hook that will be applied before each commit and run `astyle` on the code.
-This will ensure that your changes comply with the style guidelines.
+This will ensure that your changes comply with the MFEM code styling guidelines.

-* `pre-push` is a hook that will be applied before each push to run a quick set of tests that will verify that your files headers are in compliance, and that you did not add any files too large, or binaries, to the repo.
+* `pre-push` is a hook that will be applied before each push to run a quick set of tests that verify that your files headers are in compliance, and that you did not add any large files to the repo.

 ### Setup